 In addition to Selz’s physical product capabilities (like inventory management and shipping services), they also offer “Digital ninja” features, which include the capability to sell all kinds of digital products, unlimited hosting and bandwidth, automated product updates, and license key product protection.

 Whereas Sellfy only gives you the ability to integrate your store with Stripe or PayPal, Selz has full payment processing capabilities, using their own gateway to accept payments from all major credit cards, as well as PayPal.
 Furthermore, Selz offers four different plans, ranging in monthly fees from $0 to $35.
-With the most expensive plan, the Pro plan, you have no additional transaction fee, just credit card processing fees (2.9% + $0.30).
-Not only is this plan less expensive than the Pro Plus Sellfy plan, but it also offers a wider variety of features.
+With the top-level Selz plan, Pro, you receive a wider variety of features—plus, this plan is less expensive than either the Business or Premium Sellfy plans.
 This being said, if you want a cheaper monthly cost and a greater range of options, Selz is a worthy alternative to Sellfy.

 No matter what kind of ecommerce business you’re looking to start, it’s hard to go wrong selling on Shopify.
 Shopify is one of the most popular ecommerce platforms and is well-known for usability and range of features.
 Shopify, like Sellfy, allows you to quickly and easily create your online store and customize it to your business.
 Using Shopify, you also have access to expanded sales channels like Instagram, Facebook, Amazon, and eBay.